-Teens are far more likely to be in serious driving accidents at night, as night driving statistics show.
+Night driving statistics show that teens are far more likely to be in serious driving accidents at night.
 Driving at night can be very different from driving during the day.
-At night, there is less time to see and react to road signs, upcoming curves, a car swerving into the driver’s lane, a kid crossing the street, or other things.
+At night besides reduced visibility, there is less time to see and react to road signs, upcoming curves, a car swerving into the driver’s lane, a kid crossing the street, or other things.
 That’s why slowing down and being more cautious are crucial.

 For teen drivers, state Graduated Driver Licensing (GDL) provisions have worked effectively to reduce fatal crashes and can be used as a guide by families to set house rules that will keep new drivers safe.
-Besides sharing night driving crash statistics, here are some tips to help teens manage night driving risks after dark:
+Besides sharing night driving crash statistics, here are some tips to help teens manage night driving risks:

 Get plenty of practice driving at night with an adult supervisor, before driving at night solo.
 Optimal GDL policy includes a requirement to complete 10 or more hours of supervised driving at night with a learner permit before getting licensed.
 This provides time for parents to coach their teens on how to adjust their driving for nighttime conditions and how to respond to the unique hazards of driving at night, such as an oncoming vehicle’s high beams.